Clinical Team

 Our commitment to ethical excellence is unwavering.
 We strictly adhere to established codes of ethics and regulatory standards, prioritizing patient safety, privacy, and dignity.
 At Headwaters, we uphold the highest standards of care and are dedicated to protecting patients' rights, ensuring a safe and respectful space for transformative recovery.

-As Chief Clinical Officer, Dr. Phoenix Adams oversees all clinical programs at Hanley Center and Headwaters.
+As Chief Clinical Officer, Dr. John Dyben oversees all Hanley Center and Headwaters clinical programs.
 In this role, he strategically guides program evolution, ensuring the organization continues to deliver excellence in care and the highest quality patient experience.
-Prior to joining Hanley, Dr. Adams spent his career helping patients as a licensed psychotherapist and grief counselor, specializing in bereavement, loss, and grief.
-He has also held executive roles at renowned treatment facilities, where he developed innovative programs focused on improving patient outcomes.
+John continually builds upon his academic expertise through research and nationwide speaking engagements on health science, spirituality, clinical ethics, and related topics.

 Dr. Angelo Asheh